umr-amap/StormR/README.md

 * ALL: the above 7 basin all together

 Default value for the basin is set to SP as the developpement team are located and interested in this particular region, but it is up to the user to select his basin of interest.
 For the sake of data reability, stormR focuses only on storms and tropical cyclones that occured beyond 1980.
-A research for older stormR will result in an error. $\href{https://www.ncei.noaa.gov/sites/default/files/2021-07/IBTrACS_version4_Technical_Details.pdf}{Click here}$ for a deeper insight on the documentation of this 'IBTrACS.ALL.v04r00.nc' file.
+A research for older stormR will result in an error.
+[Click here](https://www.ncei.noaa.gov/sites/default/files/2021-07/IBTrACS_version4_Technical_Details.pdf) for a deeper insight on the documentation of this 'IBTrACS.ALL.v04r00.nc' file.

 ## Models